This image depicts customer satisfaction in banking

 Outdated Technology

 Many banks still rely on legacy systems that are not equipped to handle modern customer service demands.
-Outdated technology can hinder efficiency and the ability to provide seamless, omnichannel support.
+Outdated technology can hinder operational efficiency and the ability to provide seamless, omnichannel support.

 The Solution: Outsourcing Customer Service